Pharmacist Tool

 Tresiba Days Supply Calculator

-This pharmacist-focused page explains how to calculate Tresiba days supply using total dispensed units, daily dose, and priming considerations.
-It is designed to help with clear, consistent insulin pen calculations and quick access to your main calculator.
+This pharmacist-focused page explains how to calculate Tresiba days supply using total dispensed units, daily dose, priming considerations, and expiration after opening.

 Quick formula